philipp1993/powershell-scripts/README.md

 Various powershell scripts written for work.
 Every script is provided 'as is'.

 Pull requests and issues are welcome!

-But keep in mind: if a bug/improvement requires several hours to fix it and I'm not directly affected by it I probably won't fix it.

 | script   | description   | environment |
 |----------|---------------|------------|